MassDotMoney/nested-ledger-plugin/README.md

 `./build_locals_test.sh all`

-Replace `all` with the appropriate flags to build the plugin for S, X and/or the ethereum app.
-Edit the path in the script for the ethereum app.
+If needed, replace `all` with the appropriate flags to specifically build the plugin for S, X and the ethereum app.

 To be able to print while debugging, comment the macro `#define PRINTF(...)` in line 126 in `/opt/*-secure-sdk/include/os.h`.